• Home

 Growing up, I was very active in Scouting, which sparked my interest in outdoor recreation and taught me a lot about pursuing and accomplishing goals.
 I played a number of sports in elementary school and high school, including running track and cross country.

 I have a B.A. from the University of Notre Dame and a J.D. from Washington University in St. Louis.
 I am a member of the Missouri Bar, but my law license is on inactive status.
-I currently manage the Big River Running retail store in University City, Missouri.
+I currently manage the Big River Running retail store in University City, Missouri, and direct Big River's community training programs.
 I have previously worked in outdoor education, experiential education, and leadership development.
 I am a volunteer leader in the Boy Scouts of America.
 I am a Road Runners Club of America (RRCA) and USA Track & Field (USATF) Certified Coach.

 Scouting gave me the opportunity to spend many nights camping and to hike many miles, locally and throughout the country.
 Largely because of my Scouting experience, I had the opportunity to spend two summers guiding trips for Wilderness Ventures.
 In 2007, I guided the 29-day European Alps expedition.
 And, in 2008, I guided two 25-day expeditions in the Pacific Northwest.